 Weishan Huang is a Sociologist and an Assistant Professor in the Department of Cultural and Religious Studies.
-She currently serves as the Program Director of the Master Program in Religious Studies and the Associate Director of the Center for the Study of Religion and Chinese Society.
-Her work mainly focuses on religious movements, international migration and religion, and religion and urban gentrification in New York and Shanghai City.
+She currently serves as the Program Director of the Master Program in Religious Studies.
+Her work mainly focuses on religious movements, migration and religion, and religion and urban gentrification in New York and Shanghai City.
 One of her joint research projects was to inquire as to how culture and economics intertwined in urban re-structuring before and after the 1990 recession in New York City.
 She is the co-editor of the book, Ecology of Faith in the New York City (Indiana University Press, 2013).

 Her current research at CRS is funded by Research Grants Council of Hong Kong.
 This proposal is to propose a study of the reconfiguration of two significant state-planned social phenomena, urbanization and religious revival, and its impacts on Mahayana Buddhist communities in contemporary Shanghai.